bugstamp/graphichat/README.md

 # GraphiChat

-Simple chat app for learning/testing GraphQL API and other features with the following stack:
+Simple chat app for learning/testing GraphQL API and some other features with the following stack:

 #### Server:
 - Node/Express